tholman/generative-artistry/content/episodes/generative-art-and-creative-code.md

 </span>

 <span data-time="15:09">
 **Tim:**  Yeah.
 Yeah, yeah.
 I feel like even in school we kind of messed around with those and you change all the different frequencies and you'd create these kinds of yes, yes, exactly, pieces like that.
 And then there's so many really cool artists we'll link to a bunch of their works here, but Viera Mona, she is still actually producing generative and like art with computers.
 But she was doing that like all through the kind of sixties, Seventies.
 And I’ve kind of gone out of my way to recreate a bunch of those, a bunch of those individual pieces.

 I think like when you have like, it's funny that you brought up the mathematicians, when you're playing around with like particular algorithms and particular ways to do things.
 And you  want to represent that on a piece of paper or on a screen, its kind of intrinsically ends up looking very artistic to me.
 You know, if you, if you pick something like an algorithm to pack as many circles as you want onto a page.
 And they have to be random sizes.
 You know, it ends up kind of creating like a molecular kind of cell.

-- TODO: link monlar
-- TODO: Link a pic of her art

 </span>

-- TODO: Clarify all this
-- TODO: Link here

 <span data-time="16:33">
 **Ruth:** Without going too far into algorithms, because we were talking, I'm pretty sure we're talking about older than that.
 There's an artist Bridget Riley, she was very active, started in sixties, still working now.
 She does huge, big I say paintings and say plaques and she start to shape and then she modifies it to the next shape, just a little bit and modifies it to the next thing just a little bit.
 And so she ends up with what is this square that Everett?
 So just ever so slightly moves over time but on this massive painting.
 And to me that's, that is still generative without the actuality.
-I think it's still [17:21 inaudible]  just slightly move, slightly rotates the next time she does the [17:26 inaudible] And they're huge and they're Vegan.
+I think it's still, yeah like a little circle or oval that just slightly moves, slightly rotates the next time she does the oval it slightly rotates, and so on and so forth.
 She doesn't use a computer.
 It's just as far as I'm aware anyway, it's just how she's, she figures out how draw it.

 I've got a good one for you, you know this.
 Cause we have been actually spoken about this before.
 I read about this the other day.
-I was actually, I was doing some research on [17:54 inaudible] an idea of audio visualizations.
+I was actually, I was doing some research on, I was writing a new talk and I do a lot of audio visualizations.
 So I was looking at like the history of that.
 There is a guy called Thomas Wilfred in the 1920s.
-He actually created an instrument called the [18:13 inaudible].
-He called it a [18:18 inaudible].
+He actually created an instrument called the Clabalax.
+He called it a Clabalax.
 Basically what he did was he stringed up a keyboard, not like a laptop keyboard.
 We don't have them in the 1920s, like an actual sort of organ-based keyboard, but he strung it up with gels.
 So his gels specifically, we didn't have like gels as far as visual artists to concerned is.
 So if you imagine all projectors, used to have at school, used to have like light projectors where you put a piece of film on the base and it would project up from mirror and project from the wall.
 Gels were like two things together and you could put like liquid in the middle and you can move them around or like gels over lights.
 It just colored film that you put over lights.
 They were gels.
 His gels were the bottom jam jars which he had painted in different colors.
 So he'd strung up what he called gels, bottoms are jam jars on different strings with the insides of sewing machines to control them.

-[19:32 inaudible].
-He basically like shining lights through these gels and when he plays the keyboard, when he plays this organ and lights to move.
+He's basically like shining lights through these gels and when he plays the keyboard, when he plays this organ and lights to move.
 So the lights turn on, the gels move, and he is basically one of the first visual artists, like one of the first DJs.
 And to me that's one of the first generative artists as well.
 And he did like a whole show.
 We are going to do a whole chat on this properly.
 He did a whole show.
 There's no music.
 Just in, I think it was in London just in a theater in London and the whole audience was just absolutely amazed.
 After that, that's when he started putting these lights to music.
 Yeah.
 It's not just about computers, but that is like an early form of computer If you think about it, you're pressing buttons and things are moving.
 </span>

 <span data-time="20:33">